Cleeve Wood Road Shops Regeneration Group

 Our Committee Members

 The regeneration group consists of the following members (in alphabetical order): Michelle Cipolla (Cleeve Wood Pharmacy), Louise Chapman (M Coleman Estate Agents), Adam Jones (West 70 Photography), Marcus Jones (West 70 Photography) and Alison Workman (Style Collection).
 The committee meetings are also attended by other businesses within the rank when possible.
 The committee are responsible for planning the annual charity event.
-The regeneration group kindly receives monthly donations from specific businesses within the rank of shops who wish to participate, these include: Animal House Vets, CJ Hole, Cleeve Wood Pharmacy, Co-Operative Funeralcare, Four Seasons Takeaway, M Coleman Estate Agents, Style Collection, Webbs Flowers and West 70 Photography.
-The money donated from these businesses is saved throughout the year to put on the Christmas event (see below).
+The regeneration group kindly receives monthly donations from certain businesses within the rank of shops who wish to participate, these are: Animal House Vets, CJ Hole, Cleeve Wood Pharmacy, Co-Operative Funeralcare, Downend Bikes & Scooters, Four Seasons Takeaway, M Coleman Estate Agents, Style Collection, Victoria’s Health & Beauty, Webbs Flowers and West 70 Photography.
+The money donated from these businesses is saved throughout the year to put on the Christmas event (see below) as well as to pay for ongoing maintenance of the public / shared areas.
 The Christmas event also relies on kind donations from businesses in the Bristol area (typically in the form of raffle prize donations which helps raise money on the day of the event) as well as through a donation towards running costs from Downend & Bromley Heath Parish Council.

 The regeneration group has charitable intent whereby we put on an annual fundraising event – “Christmas at Cleeve Wood Road Shops“.
 The event is mostly self funded by the businesses in the rank of shops (with a contribution to running costs from the local parish council).
 The aim of the event is to raise money for local causes.
 The event itself is usually attended by a large number of local residents and gets local press coverage.